-Each quarter the Underwriting and Reinsurance Committee review the gross and net aggregate exposures for all classes of business, including our exposures in each of the marinas in Malta, and if necessary the Underwriting and Reinsurance Committee takes appropriate action to ensure that these remain within the parameters set by the Committee.
+Each quarter the Underwriting and Reinsurance Committee review the gross and net aggregate exposures for all classes of business, including our exposures in each of the marinas in Malta.
+Appropriate action is taken if necessary by the Underwriting and Reinsurance Committee so as to ensure that concentration of risks remains within the parameters set by the Committee.